 The employment figures do not reflect the same movements as the growth graph owing to the differing employment patterns of the two driver sectors.
 The construction sector, from which the majority of the increase in employment stems, increases employment rapidly in the initial years of investment and in line with infrastructure expenditure.
 Once the project implementation period is complete, employment in the sector returns to the baseline.
 In contrast, the expansion in manufacturing employment increases steadily from 2023, and drops off once the investment period is complete, but does not return to the baseline.
 This steady increase reflects an expansion in manufacturing capacity, which takes time and is less labour intensive.
-An increase in demand for manufactured goods will first be met by an increase in production with available manufacturing capacity, then through inventories, and then through expanded capacity.
+An increase in demand for manufacturing capacity, then through inventories, and then through expanded capacity.
 Where technically and economically feasible, the expanded capacity may also decrease the demand for imported manufactured goods and shift towards locally-produced intermediate goods.